Chia1995/ccl4/README.md

 # 7. System Infrastructure

 The diagram below illustrates the core structure and class relationships within the game.
-It demonstrates how key components—such as the `GameManager`, player movement, collectibles, UI elements, and power-ups—are built on top of Unity’s `MonoBehaviour` and interact with each other during runtime.
+It demonstrates how key components—such as the `GameManager`, player movement, collectibles, UI elements, and power-ups—are built on top of Unity's `MonoBehaviour` and interact with each other during runtime.

 ![Class Diagram](Assets/Documents/ClassDiagram/includeDiagram.png)